skrattaren/apf.rst/apf.rst

         Unseen University: NVNC ID VIDES, NVNC NE VIDES – Now You See it, Now You Don't

         The City Watch: FABRICATI DIEM, PVNC – Make My Day, Punk ("`Guards!
-          Guards!_: "To Protect and Serve")
+Guards!`_": "To Protect and Serve")

 The Science Of Discworld
 ~~~~~~~~~~~~~~~~~~~~~~~~

 + [cover] The cover of the book is a Discworld version of the 1768 painting
-  "`An Experiment on a Bird in the Air Pump`_" by Joseph Wright, depicting the
+  **An Experiment on a Bird in the Air Pump** by Joseph Wright, depicting the
   formation of a vacuum by withdrawing air from a glass bowl containing a
   white cockatoo.